IIIF/api/source/extension/georef/index.md

 ## 2. Georeferencing IIIF Resources

 ### 2.1 Georeferencing
 [Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) is the process of mapping internal coordinates of a resource to geographic coordinates.
-For the purposes of this extension, the resource is a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more carthographic projections such as plans, maps and aerial photographs.
+For the purposes of this extension, references to "resource" equates to a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more carthographic projections such as plans, maps and aerial photographs.

 `[@BERT, @JULES, @BRYAN]` is "carthographic projection" a good word?
 Maybe confusing, projection also is used in "WGS84 projection" for example.
 Calling it "map" may also be confusing, because you overlay the "image" on the "map".
 We are trying to separate the "image of the earth" from the "cartographic system" giving it the ability to use coordinates.

+`[@BRYAN] suggests` "...that contains one or more representations of cartographic information relative to modern Geographic Information Systems such as..."

 ### 2.2 Georeferencing Process

 The process of georeferencing consists of the following steps:

 `[@BRYAN]` should we rename pixel mask to resource mask?
 Or something similar?

+`[@BRYAN] suggests` -- Maybe definiing early on that it is a "selected area of a resource, referred to as a 'mask'" then we can just call it 'the mask'

 1. A pointer to a IIIF Canvas or Image Service, or a part of it.
 When a resource depicts multiple carthographic projections (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a pixel mask can be used to select the portion of the resource that belongs to a single carthographic projection.
 The shape of such a pixel mask can vary from a simple rectangle to a more complex polygon.
 2. A mapping between the pixel coordinates of the IIIF resource and geographic WGS84 coordinates.
 This mapping consists of pairs of pixel coordinates and geographic coordinates.
 Each pair of coordinates is called a Ground Control Point (GCP).
 At least three GCPs are needed to enable clients to overlay a georeferenced IIIF resource on a map.